Adventures Of Superman: The Last Knight

 The Evil TouchThe 18th episode of the horror anthology series The Evil Touch airs on Australia’s Nine Network, hosted by Anthony Quayle (Strange Report).
 (The series will later appear in the U.S. and elsewhere in first-run syndication.)
 Ray Walston (My Favorite Martian) guest stars.

 This series is not yet chronicled in the LogBook.
-You could help change that.
+You could join theLogBook team and write this guide or support the webmaster’s efforts to expand the site.

-The Fantastic Journey premieres
+The Fantastic Journey: Vortex

 Fantastic JourneyNBC premieres The Fantastic Journey, a “sci-fi-lite” series featuring such Star Trek veterans as story editor D.C.
 Fontana and director Vincent McEveety, but dealing mainly with familiar concepts (the lost city of Atlantis, post-apocalyptic futures that look a lot like southern California, etc.).
 It lasts only ten episodes before it’s cancelled.
+Read more Hear about it on the Sci-Fi 5 podcast

-More about The Fantastic Journey in the LogBook
+More about Galactica: 1980 in the LogBook

 The Greatest American Hero: Thirty Seconds Over Little Tokyo